 - 16. The engagement partner shall have an understanding of the relevant ethical requirements, including those related to independence, that are applicable given the nature and circumstances of the audit engagement.
 (Ref: Para.
 A38-A42, A48) - 17.
 The engagement partner shall take responsibility for other members of the engagement team having been made aware of relevant ethical requirements that are applicable given the nature and circumstances of the audit engagement, and the firm's related policies or procedures, including those that address: (Ref: Para.
-A23-A25, A40-A44) - (a) Identifying, evaluating and addressing threats to compliance with relevant ethical requirements, including those related to independence; - (b) Circumstances that may cause a breach of relevant ethical requirements, including those related to independence, and the responsibilities of members of the engagement team when they become aware of breaches; and - (c) The responsibilities of members of the engagement team when they become aware of an instance of non-compliance with laws and regulations by the entity.6 - 18.
+A23-A25, A40-A44) - (a) Identifying, evaluating and addressing threats to compliance with relevant ethical requirements, including those related to independence; - (b) Circumstances that may cause a breach of relevant ethical requirements, including those related to independence, and the responsibilities of members of the engagement team when they become aware of breaches; and - (c) The responsibilities of members of the engagement team when they become aware of an instance of non-compliance with laws and regulations by the entity. - 18.
 If matters come to the engagement partner's attention that indicate that a threat to compliance with relevant ethical requirements exists, the engagement partner shall evaluate the threat through complying with the firm's policies or procedures, using relevant information from the firm, the engagement team or other sources, and take appropriate action.
 (Ref: Para.
 A43-A44) - 19.
 The engagement partner shall remain alert throughout the audit engagement, through observation and making inquiries as necessary, for breaches of relevant ethical requirements or the firm's related policies or procedures by members of the engagement team.
 (Ref: Para.
 A45) - 20.
 If matters come to the engagement partner's attention through the firm's system of quality management, or from other sources, that indicate that relevant ethical requirements applicable to the nature and circumstances of the audit engagement have not been fulfilled, the engagement partner, in consultation with others in the firm, shall take appropriate action.
 (Ref: Para.
-A46)
+A46) - 21.
+Prior to dating the auditor's report, the engagement partner shall take responsibility for determining whether relevant ethical requirements, including those related to independence, have been fulfilled.
+(Ref: Para.
+A38 and A47)

-6 ISA (UK) 250 (Revised November 2019), Section A-Consideration of Laws and Regulations in an Audit of Financial Statements.
+&lt;sup>6 ISA (UK) 250 (Revised November 2019), Section A-Consideration of Laws and Regulations in an Audit of Financial Statements.